Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Abrasion}

 To test the gel's abrasion resistance, we abrade it with a custom setup shown in Fig. \ref{fig:resilience_tests}D. We wrap 150 grit sandpaper around a 3D printed 95.5 mm diameter wheel controlled with a brushed DC motor.
 The robot arm presses the gel against the sandpaper with 5 N of force.
 We then spin the wheel against the gel at constant velocity for 8 m in 2 m increments, where an unloaded sensor image is captured after each increment.
 The sandpaper is replaced before every full 8 m trial and used for its entire duration.
+While this form of abrasion may be extreme compared to actual applications, it provides a standard way to compare sensor resilience for a worst-case representation of wear.